 33 Lazy Ways to Flatten Your Belly—Fast

-If we're honest with ourselves, we'd much rather put our feet up on the coffee table and watch Fallon needle QuestLove than subject our bodies and minds to anything more rigorous than stretching for the remote.
+If we're honest with ourselves, we'd much rather put our feet up on the coffee table and watch some Netflix than subject our bodies and minds to anything more rigorous than stretching for the remote.
 Sure, we'll exercise and watch what we eat if we've got a big event coming up, but sticking to a demanding workout or diet for more than a couple of weeks?
-Not gonna happen.
+Easier said than done.

 Bread gets a bad rap as being a source of "empty calories" that spikes your blood sugar and causes your body to store fat.
 But a study published in the European Journal of Clinical Nutrition found that toasting bread can significantly lower its glycemic index—a measure of how your blood sugar rises in response to a certain food, with foods lower on the glycemic index being less likely to cause spikes associated with weight gain.

-Pack on the produce—Most people think of breakfast sandwiches as meat-and-cheese affairs, but you should view them as the perfect opportunity to sneak some vegetation into your diet.
+Most people think of breakfast sandwiches as meat-and-cheese affairs, but you should view them as the perfect opportunity to sneak some vegetation into your diet.
 Arugula adds a spicy kick, roasted peppers bring smoky sweetness, and avocado contributes fiber, healthy fat, and incredible richness to the table.

-To Your Smoothie
+Add Frozen Fruit To Your Smoothie

 Frozen fruit is often looked upon as a second-class citizen in the produce world, but it's the secret ingredient in a first-rate smoothie.
 Not only does frozen fruit give you a cold smoothie without the diluting effects of ice, it also lends a thick, creamy body to the final product.
 The nutritional advantages may be even greater.
 Studies have found that many nutrients are higher in frozen fruits and vegetables than in fresh, since frozen fruits are picked at the height of their season and frozen immediately, while "fresh" fruits often take weeks before landing in your shopping cart.

-Tea is the closest thing we currently have to magic weight loss elixir.
+Tea is the closest thing we currently have to a magic weight-loss elixir.
 Rich in health-promoting compounds called catechins, regularly sipping the beverage can fry stubborn belly fat and even fight off disease.
-But if you want to reap the better-body benefits, zap your cuppa in the microwave.
+But if you want to reap the better-body benefits, zap your cup in the microwave.
 After carrying out a series of preparation scenarios in a lab, researchers found that heating a brewed cup of tea in the microwave for one minute before enjoying could increase its catechin availability by nearly 20%.
 It also slightly boosted the caffeine content!

 A serving size of pasta in Italy is about 6 ounces; here, many restaurant noodle bowls top 2 pounds.
-Limit your noodles tosta 5-6 ounces, but keep the sauce portions more substantial.
+Limit your noodles to 5-6 ounces, but keep the sauce portions more substantial.
 That means the pasta-to-sauce ratio will skew toward the latter, which makes for a more satisfying meal for fewer calories.

-By Adding Oil
+Slash Calories By Adding Oil

 Great news for carb-loving weight watchers: There's an easy, natural way to make rice less caloric; and, oddly enough, it involves adding fat.
 After numerous rounds of testing different rice varieties and cooking methods, researchers from the College of Chemical Sciences in Sri Lanka found the best way to cook rice.
 Their calorie hack works on two levels: Cooling the hot rice changes the nature of starch into a form that resists being broken down, and the added fat acts as a barrier against rapid digestion.

-Eat This, Not That!
-How To Boil a pot of water and drop a teaspoon of coconut oil.
+So what should you do?
+Boil a pot of water and drop a teaspoon of coconut oil.
 Add half a cup of non-fortified white rice and cook it for about 40 minutes.
 After cooking, stick it in the fridge for 12 hours.
 Rice cooked this way had at least 10 times the resistant starch and 10-15% fewer calories than normally prepared rice; and researchers think that with certain kinds of rice, the method could cut calories by 50-60%.
 The best news: the low-carb hack is safe for leftovers, as reheating the rice didn't affect the resistant starch levels.